Loading...

 Exploration breakthroughs and implications of the Permian ultra-deep shale gas in Well Tiebei 1 L-HF, northeastern Sichuan Basin

-2025, 30(4): 43-57.
-Asbtract ( 154 ) DOI: 10.3969/j.issn.1672-7703.2025.04.004
+2025, 30(4): 44-58.
+Asbtract ( 271 ) HTML PDF (12818KB) ( 0 ) DOI: 10.3969/j.issn.1672-7703.2025.04.004

 References | Related Articles | Metrics

-The Permian marine shale is widely distributed in (northeastern) Sichuan Basin, and the high-yield gas flow has been obtained in Well Tiebei 1 L-HF, with a daily gas rate exceeding 30×104 m3 at a depth of greater than 5000 m in the northeastern basin, marking a major breakthrough in the exploration field of the ultra-deep shale gas.
+Well Tiebei 1 L-HF, with a daily gas rate exceeding 30×104 m3 at a depth of greater than 5000 m in the northeastern basin, marking a major breakthrough in the exploration field of the ultra-deep shale gas.
 Based on the latest exploration results of Well Tiebei 1 L-HF, the regional sedimentary characteristics of the Permian Dalong Formation in the study area has been analyzed, and the geological characteristics of Dalong Formation shale gas has been studied.
 In addition, main controlling factors for shale gas enrichment and high-yield production in ultra-deep formation has been discussed, clarifying the further exploration orientation of Dalong Formation in the northeastern Sichuan Basin.
-The comprehensive study and evaluation show that the ultra-deep shale in the Permian Dalong Formation in the northeastern Sichuan Basin has the typical geological characteristics of “one multiplicity, three highs and one medium”, namely the development of multiple shale facies types,high TOC, high gas content, high brittleness and medium porosity.
+The comprehensive study and evaluation show that the ultra-deep shale in the Permian Dalong Formation in the northeastern Sichuan Basin has the typical geological characteristics of “one multiplicity, three highs and one medium”, namely the development of multiple shale facies types, high TOC, high gas content, high brittleness and medium porosity.
 The reservoir space of Dalong Formation ultra-deep shale is dominated by nanoscale organic pores and microfractures, and the coupling distribution of “organic pores + microfractures” significantly enhances physical properties and fracability of ultra-deep shale gas reservoir.
-The main controlling factors for the enrichment and high-yield production of ultradeep shale gas have been identified, that is, the development of contiguous carbon-rich lithofacies is the foundation, the coupling control of organic pores and microfractures over reservoir is the key, and favorable preservation conditions (ultra-high pressure sealing) are the external manifestation of gas enrichment.
-By adopting seismic imaging technology for the sub-salt steep structures and reservoir stimulation method of “175 MPa equipment for enhanced net pressure, multi-size grading strong proppants, and high-viscosity/high pumping rate for transverse fracture penetration”, it has achieved an 100% drilling rate of sweet spots and large-scale effective reconstruction of ultra-deep shale gas reservoir.
-This breakthrough marks that the shale gas exploration in China has stepped into the field of ultra-deep formation.
-It further confirms that there are abundant shale gas resources in ultra-deep formations in Sichuan Basin, which is an important replacement field for natural gas exploration and development in China.
+The main controlling factors for the enrichment and high-yield production of ultradeep

 Yu Jian, Shi Yunhe, Zhang Tao, Dai Xianduo, Liang Chen, Jiao Pengshuai, Du Xiaowei, Gao Xing, Zhuang Yipeng, Zhang Hui, Chen Yuhang

-New geological understanding and key engineering technologies for deep coal rock gas in Ordos Basin
+New geological understanding and key engineering technologies for deep coal-rock gas in Ordos Basin

-2025, 30(4): 58-76.
-Asbtract ( 171 ) DOI: 10.3969/j.issn.1672-7703.2025.04.005
+2025, 30(4): 59-77.
+Asbtract ( 262 ) HTML PDF (11365KB) ( 0 ) DOI: 10.3969/j.issn.1672-7703.2025.04.005

 References | Related Articles | Metrics

-The Carboniferous–Permian coal measure strata are widely distributed in Ordos Basin.
-There are abundant deep coal rock gas resources, showing a solid material basis for large-scale capacity construction, so it is crucial to systematically understand the geological characteristics and exploration methods of deep coal rock gas.
-Based on review of exploration history, and combined with well drilling,logging, and laboratory test data, the coal accumulation environment, coal quality, reservoir physical properties, and gas accumulation conditions of the Upper Paleozoic coal measure strata at the basin scale have been analyzed.
-By integrating with geological and engineering data from typical wells in recent years, the resource potential, enrichment patterns, and key development technologies have been summarized,and future exploration orientations have been determined.
-The study results show that: (1) No.8 coal seam in Benxi Formation and No.5 coal seam in Shanxi Formation are the main target layers for deep coal rock gas exploration, which are featured by thick coal seams, consistent distribution, relatively high maturity, high vitrinite content, and high gas generation capacity; (2) The coal rock reservoirs are dominated by primary structure coal, with bimodal pattern of pore structure, well-developed micropores and cleat–fracture system, and high proportion of free gas; (3) Hydrocarbon retention rate is generally high, which is about 40% in the central basin and exceeding 50% in the eastern basin,providing a material basis for gas accumulation; (4) Three types of reservoir and cap rock combinations were formed by coal rocks and the overlying strata, including coal–mudstone, coal–limestone, and coal–sandstone, which effectively controlled the distribution of free gas and formed a favorable hydrocarbon accumulation pattern of “continuous hydrocarbon generation, integration of source rock and reservoir, and box-type sealing”; (5) Based on field practice, a series of key engineering technologies applicable for deep coal rock gas have been developed, including differentiated geosteering, two-section wellbore structure optimization, high-displacement fracturing, and pressure-controlled production, significantly improving the drilling encounter rates, reservoir reconstruction efficiency, and single-well production capacity.
-The research results support the goal of deep coal rock gas development with “accurate identification, successful drilling, and steady production”, and demonstrate the feasibility and practical value of large-scale capacity construction promoted by integration of geology and engineering.
+resources, showing a solid material basis for large-scale capacity construction, so it is crucial to systematically understand the geological characteristics and exploration methods of deep coal-rock gas.
+Based on review of exploration history, and combined with well drilling, logging, and laboratory test data, the coal accumulation environment, coal quality, reservoir physical properties, and gas accumulation conditions of the Upper Paleozoic coal measure strata at the basin scale have been analyzed.
+By integrating with geological and engineering data from typical wells in recent years, the resource potential, enrichment patterns, and key development technologies have been summarized, and future exploration orientations have been determined.
+The study results show that: (1) No.8 coal seam in Benxi Formation and No.5 coal seam in Shanxi Formation are the main target layers for deep coal-rock gas exploration, which are featured by thick coal seams, consistent distribution, relatively high maturity, high vitrinite content, and high gas generation capacity; (2) The coal rock reservoirs are dominated by primary structure coal, with bimodal pattern of pore structure, well-developed micropores and cleat–fracture system, and high proportion of free gas; (3) Hydrocarbon retention rate is generally high, which is about 40% in the central basin and exceeding 50% in the eastern basin, providing a material basis for gas accumulation; (4) Three types of reservoir and cap rock combinations were formed by coal rocks and the overlying strata, including coal–mudstone, coal–limestone, and coal–sandstone, which effectively controlled the distribution of free gas and formed a favorable hydrocarbon accumulation pattern of “continuous hydrocarbon generation, integration of source rock and reservoir, and box-type sealing”; (5) Based on field practice, a series of key engineering technologies applicable for deep coal-rock gas have been developed, including differentiated geosteering, two-section wellbore structure optimization, high-displacement fracturing, and pressure-controlled production, significantly improving the drilling encounter rates, reservoir reconstruction efficiency, and single-well production capacity.
+The research results support the goal of deep coal-rock gas development with “accurate identification, successful drilling, and steady production”, and demonstrate the feasibility and practical value of large-scale capacity construction promoted by integration of geology and engineering.

 He Wenjun, Pan Jin, Liu Chaowei, Wang Qiuyu, Li Hui, Chen Mengna, Li Peng, Wang Ning

-2025, 30(4): 77-89.
-Asbtract ( 102 ) DOI: 10.3969/j.issn.1672-7703.2025.04.006
+2025, 30(4): 78-91.
+Asbtract ( 162 ) HTML PDF (10616KB) ( 0 ) DOI: 10.3969/j.issn.1672-7703.2025.04.006

 References | Related Articles | Metrics

-Liu Honglin, Wang Huaichang , Huang Daojun, Zhao Qun, Li Xiaobo
+Liu Honglin, Wang Huaichang, Huang Daojun, Zhao Qun, Li Xiaobo

 Vesicle genesis and characteristics of gas accumulation and enrichment in deep coal rock reservoirs in Ordos Basin

-2025, 30(4): 90-105.
-Asbtract ( 105 ) DOI: 10.3969/j.issn.1672-7703.2025.04.007
+2025, 30(4): 92-107.
+Asbtract ( 176 ) HTML PDF (9887KB) ( 0 ) DOI: 10.3969/j.issn.1672-7703.2025.04.007

 References | Related Articles | Metrics

-The deep coal rocks are widely distributed in Ordos Basin, showing a major replacement field for natural gas exploration and development.
+development.
 However, with the increasing burial depth, the temperature, field stress and hydrogeological conditions of deep formations vary greatly, resulting in great differences in gas accumulation law between deep coal rocks and shallow coal rocks.
 Regarding the particularity of gas accumulation in deep coal rocks, there are insufficient studies on pore structural characteristics and genesis, gas accumulation types and enrichment characteristics.
 The experimental analysis on coal rock marcels and scanning electron microscopy have been conducted.
 The results show that No.8 coal seam in Benxi Formation was mainly deposited in lagoon–tidal flat sedimentary environments, with a thickness of 8–22 m in the northeast and 2–6 m in the southwest, a high vitrinite content of 78.5% on an average, and an increasing maturity from northeast to southwest.
 The porosity of deep coal reservoir ranges in 3.65%–5.84%.
 The formation of vesicles was controlled the type of coal swamps, and it was affected by formation water vaporization and rapid hydrocarbon generation of coal rocks.
-There are multiple types of coal rock gas reservoirs in deep formations, such as microstructural gas reservoir and anticlinal gas reservoir.
+There are multiple types of coal-rock gas reservoirs in deep formations, such as microstructural gas reservoir and anticlinal gas reservoir.
 The gas content of coal rocks increases from northeast to southwest, with a critical point at a depth of about 2000 m.
 The gas content distribution of coal rocks was affected by coal-forming swamp facies zones.
 The gas content of coal rocks with a silty mudstone roof is better than those with limestone and sandstone roofs.
-In addition, it is proposed that a geological evaluation system for deep coal rock gas with the core of pore development, a geophysical prediction technology with the core of pore development zone and gas enrichment zone, and a horizontal well fracturing design and targeted production technology for vesicle developed reservoir should be researched and developed, so as to accelerate the beneficial development of deep coal rock gas.
+In addition, it is proposed that a geological evaluation system for deep coal-rock gas with the core of pore development, a geophysical prediction technology with the core of pore development zone and gas enrichment zone, and a horizontal well fracturing design and targeted production technology for vesicle developed reservoir should be researched and developed, so as to accelerate the beneficial development of deep coal-rock gas.

 Huang Hongxing, Shi Juntai, Chen Guohui, Wang Feng, Tao Ziqiang, Liu Ying, Zhu Wentao, Li Xiaogang, Zhao Haoyang, Chang Yihang, Lin Haikun, He Rui